CarrieBrown/NLME/README.md

  - Wolfringer, R.D. and O'Connell, M.A.
 (1993).
 "Generalized Linear Mixed Models: A Pseudo-likelihood Approach." *Journal of Statistical Computation and Simulation* 48:233-243

-The code for this project was generated using SAS software, Version 9.4 of the SAS System for Unix.
+The code for this project was generated using SAS software, Version 9.4 of the SAS System for Linux.
 Copyright © 2016 SAS Institute Inc. SAS and all other SAS Institute Inc. product or service names are registered trademarks or trademarks of SAS Institute Inc., Cary, NC, USA.